yarnpkg/rfcs/accepted/0000-workspaces-link-phase-3.md

         * This does not simulate actual installation of the package as no prepublish and postinstall lifecycle scripts are executed

 Yarn Workspaces could implement all of the above linking strategies and give developers a choice which one to choose for their project.
+Or the alternatives could be merged in a single solution for isolated e2e testing.

 ## Unresolved questions

 * Is there still an issue with Node resolving real paths in symlinked folders (https://github.com/nodejs/node/issues/3402)?
 I think if all node_modules are installed in the Workspace root which is a parent to all workspaces and there are no relative (via ../../...) requires between workspaces everything should be working fine.
+* Should the symlinks be created in Workspace root node_modules instead of referring Workspaces?
 * Any special treatment for scoped packages?
 * Does it need to work for other type of packages: git, file, etc?
 * As described in Workspace phase 1 RFC (https://github.com/yarnpkg/rfcs/pull/60) there is only one lockfile per workspace.
 Should we have workspaces that are referred from other workspaces referred in the root lockfile?